RFNshare/Whatsapp-Web-UI-Automation/README.md

 ```

-While the above code is very script, it provides 30s to scan QR code.
+While the above code is very script, it provides 2 min to scan QR code.